 Our comprehensive physical examinations serve a number of purposes.
-Together with a detailed history, our doctors will formulate a Medical Plan specifically for your cat based on their findings.
+Together with a detailed history, we will formulate a Medical Plan specifically for your cat based on their findings.
 The Medical Plan will outline our recommended services and their associated costs.

 Annual Wellness Examinations

 Our annual wellness examinations are a comprehensive assessment of your cat’s body systems to help detect potential problems early in their disease course.
 Wellness screens, preventative healthcare and dietary discussions are the main focus of these examinations.
 Annual exams are recommended for cats 1 to 7 years of age.